Strait of Hormuz Closure Triggers Renewed Energy Risks

 Strategic Implications

-- Reassess energy procurement strategy and consider tariff adjustments under sustained high prices
+- Reassess energy procurement and hedging strategy under sustained volatility